vectorgrp/sil-kit/docs/index.rst

 needs an additional network simulator.
 Because of its intrinsic complexity, FlexRay is only provided in a detailed simulation.

-.. admonition:: Note

-   The network simulator for the Vector SIL Kit is part of CANoe4SW Server Edition (starting with version 16 SP3).

 Vehicle Network Controllers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~